Home - Bookapy Book Preview

 “Erren, please!
 I’m married!”

-“Not on this world and Erriane knows you’re dead on yours.”
+“Not in this world, and Erriane knows you’re dead on yours.”

 “I just… can’t.
 Not at the moment.
 OK?”

-“Yes, Darras.
-Sorry.
+“Yes, Darras, sorry.
 Much too soon for you.
-I was a bit callous there in thinking you were free from your world.”
+I was insensitive in thinking you were free from your world,” Erren replied contritely.

 “I can change that.”